On the origin of ambiguity in efficient communication: Introduction

 It is a common observation that natural languages are ambiguous, namely, that linguistic utterances can potentially be assigned more than one interpretation and that receivers of linguistic utterances need to resort to supplementary information (i.e., the linguistic or the communicative context) to choose one among the available interpretations.

 Both linguists and logicians have been interested in this observation.
-On the one hand, a traditional tasks of grammar is to illustrate and classify ambiguity, which may be of different types, as well as to determine how apparently ambiguous utterances are disambiguated at the relevant level of representation; indeed, the search for a parsimonious treatment of certain ambiguities such as scope ambiguities has been one of the most powerful motors in the development of the formal inquiry of the syntax-semantics interface, since its modern inception in Montague's semiotic program \cite{montague1974}.
-It is no exaggeration at all, in our opinion, to say that the presence of ambiguity (particularly, scope ambiguity) and the apparent mismatch between the form and the alleged semantic structure of quantified expressions in natural languages have been the two major guiding problems in the development of a rigorous theory of the syntax-semantics interface of natural languages.
+On the one hand, a traditional task of grammar is to illustrate and classify ambiguity, which may be of different types; in this regard it is important to determine how apparently ambiguous utterances are disambiguated at the relevant level of representation.
+Indeed, the search for a parsimonious treatment of certain ambiguities such as scope ambiguities has been one of the most powerful motors in the development of the formal inquiry of the syntax-semantics interface, since its modern inception in Montague's semiotic program \cite{montague1974}.
+It is no exaggeration at all, in our opinion, to say that the presence of ambiguity (particularly, scope ambiguity) and the apparent mismatch between the form and the alleged semantic structure of quantified expressions in natural languages have been the two major guiding problems in the development of a formal theory of the syntax-semantics interface of natural languages.

-On the other hand, logicians in general would not be as interested in describing or characterizing the phenomenon of ambiguity, as in the construction of unambiguous artificial languages whose primitive symbols have a univocal interpretation and whose formulae are constructed by the appropriate recursive syntactic definitions and unambiguously interpreted by the relevant compositional semantic rules, formulated as recursive definitions that trace back the syntactic construction of the formulae.
+On the other hand, logicians in general would not be as interested in describing or characterizing the phenomenon of ambiguity as in the construction of unambiguous artificial languages, whose primitive symbols have a univocal interpretation and whose formulae are constructed by the appropriate recursive syntactic definitions and unambiguously interpreted by the relevant compositional semantic rules, formulated as recursive definitions that trace back the syntactic construction of the formulae.
 Not surprisingly, some philosophers, such as \cite[3.323-3.325]{wittgenstein}, identified the ambiguity of ordinary language as the source of philosophical confusion, and aspired to construct a language whose signs were univocal and whose propositions mirrored the logical structure of reality itself.